traulab/cfDNA-breakpoints/README.md

 **Distance from end (bp)** #distance of protection peak from first base of search region
 **Within or Flanking?** #whether the peak inside the searhed region or is one of the two peaks flanking the searched region
 **WPS (mean = 1)** #Adjusted windowed protection score (WPS divided by the mean WPS of the sample (e.g. 0.5 = half mean WPS, 2 = twice mean)
-**Read depth (mean = 1)** #mean coverage of 180 bp around nucleosome protection peak divided by mean coverage of all bases in the sample
+**Read depth (mean = 1)** #mean coverage of 180 bp around nucleosome protection peak divided by mean coverage of all bases in the sample (e.g. 0.06 = 6% of the mean coverage, 4.5 = 450% of the mean coverage)

 Example output: